Xylophone and Marimba Building E-Books from Jim McCarthy

 Do I need any special tuning equipment?

-If you don’t have access to one, don’t worry – as I’ve included a full set of sine waves (clear and clean tones) that you can use to tune the notes by ear.
+BUT... if you don’t have access to one, don’t worry – as I’ve included a full set of sine waves (clear and clean tones) that you can use to tune the notes by ear.
 If you have a musical ear it is really easy to do it this way.

 Does it matter what the resonators are made out of?